 Momentum Lab.

-Momentum Lab is an experimental movement research project at the intersection of dance, aerial circus and site-based performance.
-It brings together a diverse group of performing artists from Wales/Europe with a particular and extraordinary expertise in the use of MOMENTUM in human movement to share and develop skills, and create radical new aerial/acrobatic vocabulary unconstrained by current circus norms.
+Labordy Momentwm / Momentum Lab is an experimental movement research project at the intersection of dance, aerial circus and site-specific performance based at Small World Theatre, West Wales.
+It brings together a diverse group of performing artists from across Wales/Europe with a particular and extraordinary expertise in the use of momentum in human movement to share and develop skills, explore the architecture of the space, and create radical new aerial/acrobatic vocabulary unconstrained by current circus norms.

-Momentum Lab brings together a small group of extraordinary artists into an extraordinary space for aerial circus in West Wales (Small World Theatre).
-These are performing artists from Wales and Europe with a particular expertise in the use of MOMENTUM in human movement in relation to:
+From 8-14 January 2026 Momentum Lab brings together a small group of extraordinary artists into an extraordinary space for aerial circus in West Wales.
+These are performing artists from Wales and Europe with a particular expertise in the use of momentum in human movement in relation to:

 Outcomes.